traupach/future_hail_global/README.md

 ## Demo

 The demo in `demo/future_hail_demo.ipynb` shows calculation of convective indices and proxy results for a single time step for a single CMIP6 model.
+The demo takes approximately 30 seconds to run and expected outputs are shown in the notebook file.

 ## License